mila3245/Comfort-food-project1/README.md

 How will you be using Git?

 Git Commit #
+-As a team, we started with git/Vscode interface and commit to Github, after 2 days we realised that it is easy to make mistakes if you do not know the commands.
+We switched over to using the Github desktop and work started flowing well.
+- stuck time 30mins sometimes, or more but github desktop simplified it for us.

 Stuck time ( How long until you consult a teammate?):
 ●	30 min?